Château Tire Pé - Vin de France La Nomade 2019/2020

 “100% Pineau d'Aunis”

-A very old and somewhat forgotten grape variety, Pineau d'Aunis delivers a subtle and charming cuvée in this blend of two vintages: 2019 and 2020.
-Certainly originating in the southwest, this nomadic grape variety is thought to have passed through the Charentes (Aunis and Saintonge) before settling in the Loire Valley, where it thrives particularly well on the banks of the Loir.
-Aged in clay pots, the wine offers delicacy and freshness with notes of red berries, raspberry, spices, and pepper.
+A very old and somewhat forgotten grape variety, Pineau d'Aunis produces here a subtle, charming cuvée blended from two vintages: 2019 and 2020.
+Certainly native to the southwest, this nomadic grape variety is said to have passed through the Charentes (Aunis and Saintonge) before settling in the Loire Valley, where it thrives particularly well on the banks of the Loir.
+Aged in terracotta jars, the wine offers delicacy and freshness with notes of red berries, raspberry, spices, and pepper.
 A delight!

-Buy your Tire Pé wines at the best price in a private sale!
+Buy Tire Pé wines at the best prices in a private sale!

 Nose

-Fresh, crisp, and delicate, with a pleasant astringency
+Fresh, crisp, and delicate, with a lovely tartness

 Serve